 Where to eat

-It’s hard to beat Dexamenes own restaurant, where you can gorge on contemporary Greek and Mediterranean cuisine from chef Gikas Xenakis.
+It’s hard to beat Dexamenes’ own restaurant, where you can gorge on contemporary Greek and Mediterranean cuisine from chef Gikas Xenakis.
 The hotel’s a former winery, too, so you can expect a vast selection of local varieties.
-In Kourouta, you’ll find laid-back beachfront options – we like Cabana and Remoundos – serving just-caught fish and hearty Greek meat dishes.
+In Kourouta, you’ll find laid-back beachfront options serving just-caught fish and hearty Greek meat dishes: we like Cabana and Remoundos.

 Meraviglia Slow Living, Epirus Coast

 If you’re into the Greek classics, Epirus will appeal.
-Sure, this northwestern corner of Greece is home to the door to Hades and shores that star in Homer’s Odyssey, but we’re more talking golden beaches, sun-warmed sea and straight-from-the-surf seafood.
+Sure, this northwestern corner of Greece is home to the door to Hades and shores that star in Homer’s Odyssey, but we’re more talking golden beaches, sun-warmed sea and cookery with ingredients fresh from the farm.
 And these are the Hellenic staples that Meraviglia Slow Living has in spades.
-If you ever needed evidence that patience is a virtue, it took local constructor Aris Tzimas two decades to perfect his vision.
+If you ever needed evidence that patience is a virtue, it took local constructor Aris Tzimas two decades to hone his skills and realise his vision.
 The payoff?
-Seven striking suites, each with a private pool, garden and eye-popping Ionian views.
+A dozen striking suites, each with a private pool, garden and eye-popping Ionian views.

 Mooch down to Monolithi beach to work on that tan.
 It’s Europe’s longest stretch of sand, so you may want to explore a little — the staff can also guide you to lesser-known coves where the crowds will be thinner.